Are your salon’s Christmas retail sales a rip-roaring success?

 Successful retail sales start with strong visual merchandising.

-Get your tills ringing this Christmas with these salon merchandising ideas, tips and tricks guaranteed to help you sell more retail products over the coming weeks.
+Get your tills ringing this Christmas with these merchandising ideas, tips and tricks guaranteed to help you sell more hair and beauty retail products over the coming weeks.

 The easier you make it for your clients to shop at your salon, the more they will spend.